HuakunShen/docker-nginx-ssl/README.md

 ## Get Certificate without port 80 with DNS Challenge

-If your server doesn't have port 80 and 443 open, the method above which uses http and https request for challenge won't work.
+If your server doesn't have port 80 open, the method above which uses http request for challenge won't work.

 ```bash